gnosis/safe-browser-extension/README.md

-Example of a simple Dapp interacting with the Authenticator and Metamask:
+Example of a simple Dapp interacting with the Gnosis Safe Authenticator and Metamask:

 ![safe_web3_provider](https://user-images.githubusercontent.com/6764315/51697091-4cfcb300-2007-11e9-8b11-0f0aff1a6a4e.gif)